-The accounting policies of the Fairfax County Park Authority (the Authority) conform to accounting principles generally accepted in the United States of America as applicable to governmental units.
-The following is a summary of the Authority's more significant accounting policies:
+The accounting policies of the Fairfax County Park Authority (the Authority) conform to the U.S. generally accepted accounting principles as applicable to governmental units.
+The following is a summary of the Authority's significant accounting policies:

 1. Reporting Entity